nazbez/Weather-App/README.md

 - Runs unit tests using Jest

 You can find the workflow file at .github/workflows/weather-api-ci.yml and view the CI status badge at the top of this README.

+## 💡 Possible Improvements
+While the current implementation is solid for single-instance use, the system can be enhanced in the following ways:

+- Email queue with transactional safety: Create a separate email_jobs table that records email dispatches for each new subscription.
+Both subscription and email_jobs entries should be created in a single database transaction to ensure atomicity.
+This prevents inconsistencies when the email service fails after the subscription is saved.
+- Decoupling cron job service: Move the scheduled weather-update job into a separate microservice or worker container.
+This allows the main API to remain stateless and scale independently.

 ## 📜 License